BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamic geometry of the charged BTZ black hole

 \\

+From the above metric we calculate the GTD scalar for the Kaniadakis entropy case in the fixed $(\Phi)$ ensemble.
+We have not shown here either the derivation or the final expressions for the GTD scalar due to their considerable length.
+However obtaining them is fairly straight forward and involves only routine mathematical computations.
+We present a detailed analysis of the GTD thermodynamic geometry for the Kaniadakis entropy case in the fixed $(\Phi)$ ensemble as follows:\\

-We see from Fig.\ref{16a} that the GTD scalar, $R_{GTD}$ for the charged rotating BTZ black hole is plotted against the Tsallis-Cirto entropy, $S_{\delta}$ in the fixed $(\Omega,\Phi)$ ensemble.
-We see that for $l=1, \Omega=0.2$ and $\Phi=0.1$ there are curvature singularities in the GTD scalar curve for both the Tsallis-Cirto $(\delta=1.12)$ and Bekenstein-Hawking (BH) entropy $(\delta=1)$ cases.
-We find that for $\delta=1.12$ there is a curvature singularity observed in the GTD scalar curve at $S_{\delta}=14.69$ as depicted by the solid purple curve in the figure.
-For the BH entropy case ($\delta=1$) we find that the GTD scalar has a curvature singularity at $S_{\delta}=11.08$ as shown in the figure by the black dashed curve.
-These singularities match exactly with the points of Davies type phase transitions observed in the corresponding heat capacity curve in the fixed $(\Omega,\Phi)$ ensemble.
-There are two additional curvature singularities observed in the figure for both the Tsallis-Cirto and BH entropy cases, however it was found that these additional curvature singularities correspond to the points where the heat capacity goes to zero for both the Tsallis-Cirto and BH entropy cases in the fixed $(\Omega,\Phi)$ ensemble.\\
+In Fig.\ref{22} the GTD scalar, $R_{GTD}$ for the charged BTZ black hole is plotted against the Kaniadakis entropy, $S_K$ in the fixed $(\Phi)$ ensemble.
+We draw the same plot in two different entropy ranges so as to make all the appearing singularities in the GTD scalar curve visible.
+We see from Fig.\ref{22a} that for $l=1$ and $\Phi=0.2$ there is a singularity at $S_K=10.26$ for $K=0.012$ as shown by the solid blue curve.
+The heat capacity in the Bekenstein-Hawking(BH) entropy case ($K=0)$ here also produces a singularity at $S_K=10.24$ as shown by the black dashed curve.
+Although we can see the presence of two additional curvature singularities observed in the figure for both the Kaniadakis and BH entropy cases, however it was found that these additional curvature singularities correspond to the points where the heat capacity goes to zero for both the Kaniadakis and BH entropy cases in the fixed $(\Phi)$ ensemble.
+In Fig.\ref{22b} we see that there is a singularity in the heat capacity curve at $S_K=125.74$ for $K=0.012$ whereas here for $(K=0)$ case no such behaviour is observed in the GTD scalar curve. \\